 • We integrated a direct link to the ECC exhibition that has been expanded to illustrate the challenges of climate change in different regions of the world.

 Doing so, we want to further promote a vivid discussion on issues of the environment and natural resources at the global and regional level.
-In the following weeks, we want to involve regional partners to enter our editorial team to provide local insights and first-hand information.
+A number of regional partners form part of our editorial team to provide local insights and first-hand information:

 The website is a living and dynamic platform, thus never fully complete.
-The editorial team welcomes your opinion, comments and news on political initiatives, documents, or institutions relevant to this topic as it would help us to further improve the newsletter and the website.
+We welcome your opinion, comments and news on political initiatives, documents, or institutions relevant to this topic as it would help us to further improve the newsletter and the website.